AL2023 vs. AL2: less disk space with ext4?

 AL2023 has less free disk space with ext4, compared to AL2

-Although disk utilization metrics increased on AL2023, the "Used" space remained the same.
-The higher utilization is due to a decrease in the total ext4 filesystem size.
+Although disk usage metrics increased on AL2023, the "Used" space remained the same.
+The higher disk usage is due to a decrease in the total ext4 filesystem size.
 The table below compares sizes of ext4 formatted EBS volumes.

 EBS Volume (GiB) | AL2 (Bytes) | AL2023 (Bytes) | Decrease (MiB) |